HumMod/hummod-standalone/README.md

 ```
 > git push origin riliescu
+> git branch # Just to make sure you're on the riliescu branch
 ```

 It's very important that your changes only happen on your branch and get pushed to your branch.